Awaishamza786/slack/README.md

 ## Description

 This project aims to provide a comprehensive and user-friendly messaging platform named "Slack" that allows users to communicate efficiently within workspaces.
 It supports user registration, login, workspace creation, and messaging features.
+The messaging system utilizes Redis to store and retrieve messages efficiently.
+Messages are first fetched from Redis, excluding the messages in Redis, and if the number of sent messages exceeds 10, the messages are stored in the database.
+If there's a failure during message delivery, the message is temporarily saved in Redis for a subsequent attempt.
+Once all sent messages are stored in the database, the "all messages" object is cleared, and all message events are triggered, updating the message records in the "all messages" object.

 ## Table of Contents